Updated April 7, 2023

-Apache is highly recommended as there is a vast community of Drupal users who have done development and deployment on Drupal+Apache combination.
-This makes resolution of common errors very easy.
+Apache is highly recommended as a vast community of Drupal users has done development and deployment on the Drupal+Apache combination.
+This resolves common errors very easily.

 PHP built-in web server is included with the CLI when you install PHP.
-This is the most convenient method if you are just beginning to learn website development and hosting seems a daunting task to you.
-Do not use PHP web server for production environments though.
+This is the most convenient method if you are just beginning to learn website development, and hosting seems a daunting task to you.
+Do not use a PHP web server for production environments, though.

 Drupal runs on PHP.
 It is required for your computer to have installed PHP before you install Drupal 8.
 Drupal recommends PHP 7.2+ version.

-Since Drupal depends on a web and data stack for smooth functioning, it is very important to manage the dependencies amongst them.
+Since Drupal depends on a web and data stack for smooth functioning, it is essential to manage its dependencies.
 Any non-compatible software/tool downloaded can bring down the entire website.
 Drupal recommends using Composer to manage the dependencies.

 Steps to Install AMP

-For beginners, who are aiming to learn Drupal with minimum hassles of hosting, server and other stuff, this section provides details on how to set up your local machine as the server and get started with Drupal development.
+For beginners, who aim to learn Drupal with minimum hassles of hosting, server and other stuff, this section provides details on how to set up your local machine as the server and get started with Drupal development.